12 North East and Yorkshire Walks to Enjoy this Boxing Day

 Kielder Water

 There’s something magical about being amongst the trees and by the water’s edge in winter and there’s no better place to enjoy a bracing walk than at Kielder Water.
 With more than 600 square kilometres of forest, 26 miles of shoreline and an abundance of walking routes weaving through the most stunningly beautiful countryside, it’s the perfect place for a festive walk with the whole family – including the dogs.
-For a moderate walk, just over two miles, start at Hawkhope car park at the northern end of Kielder Water and follow the waymarkers for the Lakeside Way path taking you onto the Belling peninsula where you’ll have fantastic views across the water.
+For a moderate walk of just over two miles, start at Hawkhope car park at the northern end of Kielder Water and follow the waymarkers for the Lakeside Way path, taking you onto the Belling peninsula where you’ll have fantastic views across the water.
 When you come to the fork, turn right and follow the anti-clockwise route around the peninsula.
 At the Lakeside Way turn right then immediately left to climb the rough track to North Haul Road, taking you back to the car park.

 Malham Tarn

-If you’re looking for a long but laid back winter ramble through the Yorkshire Dales, this is the one to go for.
+If you’re looking for a long but laid-back winter ramble through the Yorkshire Dales, this is the one to go for.
 The 11.5 mile route takes you around Malham Tarn, giving you plenty of time to take in the impressive scenery.
-Given the length of this walk we’d recommend bringing along snacks for the family, but don’t worry, there are plenty of picture perfect pitstop locations for taking a break along the way.
+Given the length of this walk we’d recommend bringing along snacks for the family, but don’t worry, there are plenty of picture-perfect pitstop locations for taking a break along the way.

 Saltaire Canal